Nursery / Meithrin

 - Discussing their feelings

-- Using simple welsh greetings
+- Using simple welsh greetings and following welsh commands

 - Listening to selected bible stories